Police search Gilgo Beach murder suspect Rex Heuermann's home, storage unit for clues

 "Coming down to get a glimpse of just the house where he lived.
 I don't want to compare it to the Amityville horror house," Massapequa Park Mayor Daniel Pearl said.
 "I'd love to bring back the peace the village enjoyed prior to this incident and erase all memories of whatever occurred."

 Meanwhile, the Suffolk County Sheriff's Department confirmed Heuermann "is currently on suicide watch."
-He is being held without bail.
+A judge on Friday ordered him held without bail.

 During a news conference on Monday afternoon, New York State Police Maj.
-Stephen Udice said one investigator from Troop L on Long Island was assigned to the case being run by the Suffolk County District Attorney's Office.
-That investigator worked solely on the Gilgo Beach case, starting in February of 2022.
+Stephen Udice said one investigator from Troop L on Long Island was assigned to the case being run by the Suffolk County District Attorney's Office and worked solely on the Gilgo Beach case starting in February of 2022.
 A month later, that investigator notified the task force that a potential suspect, Heuermann, had been identified.
 It was the first time Heuermann's name had come up and the first time he was identified as a potential suspect in the case, Udice said.

 The task force continued its investigation and eventually confirmed that Heuermann was a suspect in at least three of the murders.